laserpants/update-deep/examples/todo-list/README.md

 How is this `Update` type useful then?
 Well, messages move down in the update tree.
 To pass information in the opposite direction, this library introduces a callback-based event handling mechanism.
 That is what the third element of the `Update` tuple is for.

-In this example, there are three event handlers involved:
+In this example, there are three such event handlers involved:

 ```
                ┌────────────┐